Nadekoii/LoRHIS-frontend/README.md

 ## Known bug
 ### Downlink API
 The Downlink API will always reply with Error 400 even with a Success, that's why the code will catch every error and ignore them.
 Fix the try-catch algorithm when the Downlink API is fixed on the server.
+### LoRaWAN limit
+The current limit for a LoRaWAN package is 61 bytes, you can update the limit once it is updated to the theorical maximum 200 bytes.